Herzen University: History

 In 1918, the consolidation process of Mariinsky department and foundling house-related establishments started.
 In the same year, the Women's Pedagogical University was renamed the First Pedagogical Institute.
 Based on the Teachers' Board, the second Pedagogical Institute was established.
 On 17 October 1918, the third Pedagogical Institute was created.
 In 1918, the foundling house-related establishments were reorganized into the Pre-school Education Institute and Social Education Institute.
-These were the first higher education facilities in Russia that specialized in pre-school and primary school education and defectology.
 In the period between 1922 and 1925, the first, second, and third Pedagogical Universities, the Pre-school education Institute, the Social Education Institute, and the Psychoneurological Institute were merged.
 The united establishment was named State Leningrad Herzen Pedagogical Institute.

 After the 2022 Russian invasion of Ukraine, the university in Krakow in Poland, the University of Freiburg in Germany, and the international university consortium ‘University of the Arctic’ suspended cooperation with the university.

 Notable staff and alumni

-Over the years, the university has been the workspace for outstanding scientists, academicians, and professors.
-Many of them initiated worldwide known scientific schools, thus making a valuable input in development of Russian science.
+Over the years, the university has been the workspace for scientists, academicians, and professors.